AeternusSpace/aeternus-contracts/README.md

-# aeternus-contracts
+# Aeternus Contracts

-Smart Contracts for Aeternus
+This repo contains the smart contracts for Aeternus.